Paediatric Sepsis

 Immediate Management

-• Give oxygen if the patient has evidence of shock or oxygen saturations are below 94%
+• Giving oxygen if the patient has evidence of shock or oxygen saturations are below 94%

-• Blood tests, including a FBC, U&E, CRP, clotting screen (INR), blood gas for lactate and acidosis
+• Blood tests, including a FBC, U&E, LFT, CRP and clotting screen

-• Urine dipstick and laboratory testing for culture and sensitivities
+• Urine sample for dipstick testing and sent to the lab for microscopy, culture and sensitivities

 Further Management